-Finally, you should consider how long the pre-emergent stays active in the soil after spring application, especially if you’re planning to overseed in the fall.
+Finally, you should consider how long the pre-emergent stays active in the soil after spring application, especially if you plan to overseed in the fall.
 Go for a pre-emergent that breaks down after 4 months or less to ensure your cool-season grass seeds aren’t suppressed from germinating by a pre-emergent that’s still active in the soil.

 For how long is pre-emergent effective?

 Most commercially available pre-herbicides usually remain effective in the soil for 2-4 months.
 However, premium-grade pre-emergents can stay in the soil for 6-8 months.
 We recommend a second application 1-2 months after the first application to maximize the effectiveness period of pre-emergents with shorter lifespans.